-"Tribunal" means the Tribunal continued by Article 6 and known as the Data Protection Tribunal.3
+"Tribunal" means the Tribunal continued by Article 6 and known as the Data Protection Tribunal.

-- (2) In this Law, unless the context otherwise requires - (a) obtaining, or recording, personal data includes obtaining, or recording, the information to be contained in the data; and - (b) using, or disclosing, personal data includes using, or disclosing, the information contained in the data. - (3) In determining for the purposes of this Law whether any information is recorded with the intention - (a) that it should be processed by means of equipment operating automatically in response to instructions given for that purpose; or - (b) that it should form part of a relevant filing system, it is immaterial that it is intended to be so processed or to form part of such a system only after being transferred to a country or territory outside Jersey.
+- (1A) In sub-paragraph (d) of the definition "data" in sub-paragraph (1), the reference to information "held" by a scheduled public authority shall be construed in accordance with Article 3 of the Freedom of Information (Jersey) Law 2011 (as if that Article referred to a scheduled public authority). - (2) In this Law, unless the context otherwise requires - (a) obtaining, or recording, personal data includes obtaining, or recording, the information to be contained in the data; and - (b) using, or disclosing, personal data includes using, or disclosing, the information contained in the data. - (3) In determining for the purposes of this Law whether any information is recorded with the intention - (a) that it should be processed by means of equipment operating automatically in response to instructions given for that purpose; or - (b) that it should form part of a relevant filing system, it is immaterial that it is intended to be so processed or to form part of such a system only after being transferred to a country or territory outside Jersey.

-- (4) If personal data are processed only for purposes for which they are required by or under any enactment to be processed, the person on whom the obligation to process the data is imposed by or under that enactment is, in relation to the data, the data controller for the purposes of this Law. - (5) For the purposes of this Law data are inaccurate if they are incorrect or misleading as to any matter of fact. - (6) For the purposes of this Law, a description or class may be framed by reference to any circumstances whatsoever.
+(4) If personal data are processed only for purposes for which they are required by or under any enactment to be processed, the person on whom the obligation to process the data is imposed by or under that enactment is, in relation to the data, the data controller for the purposes of this Law.

+- (5) For the purposes of this Law data are inaccurate if they are incorrect or misleading as to any matter of fact. - (6) For the purposes of this Law, a description or class may be framed by reference to any circumstances whatsoever.